by Molly Goldman

 I stayed late and wrote believe me,

-two hundred times.
+believe me, two hundred times.
 When the words

 are erased I can use the dust to dry everything up.